Preliminary info for the 2018 intake!

 The documents will be verified as a part of the assessment of applications.
 Accepted students will be required to present the original documents before registration at the University.
 If it transpires that false information has been provided, the right to study will be revoked.

 If you have submitted an application in a previous application round, please note that you will need to submit the required application documents again.
-If you apply to more than one Master's degree programme, you must submit separate applications and enclosures for each programme (except applications to several specializations within the MDP in Leadership for Change.
-Please see more on the programme web page.
+If you apply to more than one Master's degree programme, you must submit separate applications and enclosures for each programme (except applications to several specializations within the Leadership for Change programme).
+Please see more on the programme admission webpage.

 We do not accept regular photocopies of educational documents.
-All educational documents must either be officially certified (attested) by the awarding institution, or legalised.
-For some countries, there are country-specific document requirements that must be followed first and foremost before any other requirements for document attestation.
+All educational documents must either be officially certified by the awarding institution, or legalised copies.
+For some countries, there are country-specific document requirements that must be followed before any other requirements for document attestation.
 In addition, officially certified copies issued by a Finnish Notary Public are accepted.
 Find more information at the website of the Local Register Office (Maistraatti).

 Please note that officially certified copies issued by notaries public in other countries are not accepted without legalisation.